-As the holidays get closer, we will be spending most of, if not all, our time at home.
-This reality can lead to an increase in nice family dinners and hosting fun parties.
+When hosting in your home, it can lead to an increase in nice family dinners and fun parties.
 However, with the hustle and bustle of hosting, it can sometimes lead to unintentional errors, one of which is fire hazards.
 Whether you find yourself in the kitchen more often or are lighting your fireplace for warmth, keep these fire safety tips in mind.

 1. Ensure your home is safe from potential fire hazards